opensrp/opensrp-client-core/README.md

 Ensure each class in your app extends (directly or indirectly) a class in client-core.
 If it doesn't then extend MultiLanguageActivity instead of AppCompatActivity.

+## 9. Data Compression

+The package `compression` contains an interface `ICompression` whose methods are Implemented using the GZIPCompression class (which uses a GZIP implementation)
+Other compression Algorithms can be used by adding a new class implementing the interface methods.

+Methods in the ICompression interface are

+    `byte[] compress(String rawString);`

+     - Compress the given string input

+    `String decompress(byte[] compressedBytes);`
+     - Decompress a byte array of compressed data

+    `void compress(String inputFilePath, String compressedOutputFilepath);`
+     - Compress file in file path `inputFilePath` and output to location `compressedOutputFilepath`

+    `void decompress(String compressedInputFilePath, String decompressedOutputFilePath);`
+     - Decompress file in file path `compressedInputFilePath` and output to location `decompressedOutputFilePath`